TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 The generated documentation is created from a set of [Doc Blocks](https://storybook.js.org/docs/writing-docs/doc-blocks) using a [template](https://storybook.js.org/docs/writing-docs/autodocs#write-a-custom-template) which you can customize.
 The [Description](https://storybook.js.org/docs/writing-docs/doc-blocks#description) and [Controls](https://storybook.js.org/docs/writing-docs/doc-blocks#controls) doc blocks display descriptions extracted from my TSDoc comments.

 You can [customize doc blocks](https://storybook.js.org/docs/writing-docs/doc-blocks#customizing-doc-blocks) using the Storybook [parameters](https://storybook.js.org/docs/writing-stories/parameters) mechanism.
-Unfortunately, there's nothing that would let me hook in and handle the TSDoc tags myself.
+Unfortunately, there's nothing documented that would let me hook in and handle the TSDoc tags myself.

 You can [write your own Doc blocks](https://storybook.js.org/docs/api/doc-blocks/doc-block-useof) which have access to the annotated component data including args and description.
 However, it seems like overkill to reimplement the `Controls` UI from scratch just to manipulate the extracted descriptions first.